ProfDrLuigi/Haxial-KDX/README.md

 #### It's important to use the original "initial" config file (KDX.stg) because there is the registration inside.
 Without it the client will nag you with "Support Development of KDX" popups.
 I don't think you want that. :)

 # Troubleshooting
-If you have problems to install the i386 libs try
+If you have problems to install the i386 libs do

     sudo dpkg --add-architecture i386
     sudo apt-get update